 Pension sharing on divorce

-It is important to note that when a pension is divided or shared this does not mean that you will receive a cash lump-sum although in certain circumstances where the recipient is over retirement age that can be the case.
+It is important to note that when a pension is divided or shared, this does not mean that the recipient will receive a cash lump-sum.
 A pension or part of a pension that is ordered from one party to another still remains a pension and has to be invested in a pension plan.
-Woolley & Co, solicitors can help you find specialist advice when necessary.

 The process of considering pensions in a financial settlement should be as follows: